KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 Some extractors accept additional arguments which can be passed using --extractor-args KEY:ARGS.
-ARGS is a ; (semicolon) seperated string of ARG=VAL1,VAL2.
+ARGS is a ; (semicolon) separated string of ARG=VAL1,VAL2.
 Eg:
---extractor-args "youtube:player_client=android_agegate,web;include_live_dash" --extractor-args "funimation:version=uncut"
+--extractor-args "youtube:player-client=android_agegate,web;include_live_dash" --extractor-args "funimation:version=uncut"

+The following extractors use this feature:

+youtube

-The following extractors use this feature: * YOUTUBE * skip: hls or dash (or both) to skip download of the respective manifests * player_client:
+-   skip: hls or dash (or both) to skip download of the respective manifests
-Clients to extract video data from.
+-   player_client: Clients to extract video data from.
 The main clients are web, android, ios, mweb.
 These also have _music, _embedded, _agegate, and _creator variants (Eg: web_embedded) (mweb has only _agegate).
 By default, android,web is used, but the agegate and creator variants are added as required for age-gated videos.
     Similarly the music variants are added for music.youtube.com urls.
-You can also use all to use all the clients
+    You can also use all to use all the clients, and default for the default clients.
-* player_skip: Skip some network requests that are generally needed for robust extraction.
+-   player_skip: Skip some network requests that are generally needed for robust extraction.
 One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
 While these options can help reduce the number of requests needed or avoid some rate-limiting, they could cause some issues.
-See #860 for more details *
+See #860 for more details
+-   include_live_dash: Include live dash formats even without --live-from-start (These formats don't download properly)
+-   comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side)
+-   max_comments: Limit the amount of comments to gather.
+    Comma-separated list of integers representing
+    max-comments,max-parents,max-replies,max-replies-per-thread.
+Default
+    is all,all,all,all.
+    -   E.g. all,all,1000,10 will get a maximum of 1000 replies total,
+        with up to 10 replies per thread.
+1000,all,100 will get a maximum of 1000 comments, with a maximum of 100 replies total.
+-   max_comment_depth Maximum depth for nested comments.
+YouTube supports depths 1 or 2 (default)
+    -   DEPRECATED: Set max-replies to 0 or all in max_comments instead (e.g. max_comments=all,all,0 to get no replies)

-include_live_dash: Include live dash formats (These formats don't download properly) * comment_sort: top or new (default) - choose comment sorting mode (on YouTube's side). * max_comments: Maximum amount of comments to download (default all). * max_comment_depth: Maximum depth for nested comments.
-YouTube supports depths 1 or 2 (default). * YOUTUBETAB (YouTube playlists, channels, feeds, etc.) * skip: One or more of webpage (skip initial webpage download), authcheck (allow the download of playlists requiring authentication when no initial webpage is downloaded.
+youtubetab (YouTube playlists, channels, feeds, etc.)

+-   skip: One or more of webpage (skip initial webpage download), authcheck (allow the download of playlists requiring authentication when no initial webpage is downloaded.
 This may cause unwanted behavior, see #1122 for more details)

--   FUNIMATION
+-   approximate_date: Extract approximate upload_date in flat-playlist.
+    This may cause date-based filters to be slightly off

+funimation

 -   language: Languages to extract.
 Eg: funimation:language=english,japanese
 -   version: The video version to extract - uncut or simulcast

--   VIKICHANNEL
+crunchyroll

+-   language: Languages to extract.
+Eg: crunchyroll:language=jaJp
+-   hardsub: Which hard-sub versions to extract.
+Eg: crunchyroll:hardsub=None,enUS

+crunchyroll:beta

+-   format: Which stream type(s) to extract.
+Default is adaptive_hls Eg: crunchyrollbeta:format=vo_adaptive_hls
+    -   Potentially useful values include adaptive_hls, adaptive_dash,
+        vo_adaptive_hls, vo_adaptive_dash, download_hls, trailer_hls,
+        trailer_dash
+-   hardsub: Preference order for which hardsub versions to extract.
+    Default is None (no hardsubs).
+Eg:
+    crunchyrollbeta:hardsub=en-US,None

+vikichannel

 -   video_types: Types of videos to download - one or more of episodes, movies, clips, trailers

+youtubewebarchive

+-   check_all: Try to check more at the cost of more requests.
+One or more of thumbnails, captures

+gamejolt

+-   comment_sort: hot (default), you (cookies needed), top, new - choose comment sorting mode (on GameJolt's side)

+hotstar

+-   res: resolution to ignore - one or more of sd, hd, fhd
+-   vcodec: vcodec to ignore - one or more of h264, h265, dvh265
+-   dr: dynamic range to ignore - one or more of sdr, hdr10, dv

+tiktok

+-   app_version: App version to call mobile APIs with - should be set along with manifest_app_version. (e.g. 20.2.1)
+-   manifest_app_version: Numeric app version to call mobile APIs with.
+    (e.g. 221)

+rokfinchannel

+-   tab: Which tab to download.
+One of new, top, videos, podcasts, streams, stacks.
+(E.g. rokfinchannel:tab=streams)

 NOTE: These options may be changed/removed in the future without concern for backward compatibility